-The 'Unique visitors' metric shows the number of visitor ID's for the dimension value.
-It is one of the most common metrics used when determining traffic, as it gives a high-level overview of the popularity of a dimension value.
+The 'Unique visitors' metric shows the number of visitor ID's for the dimension item.
+It is one of the most common metrics used when determining traffic, as it gives a high-level overview of the popularity of a dimension item.
 For example, a visitor can come to your site every day for a month, but they still count as a single unique visitor.

 If you use Cross-device analytics , this metric is renamed to 'Unique Devices'.

 Daily, weekly, monthly, quarterly, and yearly unique visitors

 Reports & Analytics provides options for daily, weekly, monthly, quarterly, and yearly unique visitors.
 Instead of counting a single unique visitor for the entire time period, unique visitors count based on the selected metric.
 For example, you want to look at daily unique visitors for your site.
 If a visitor comes to your site in the morning and again at night, they count as a single daily unique visitor.
 If a visitor comes to your site on Monday and again on Tuesday, they count as two daily unique visitors.

 Analysis Workspace treats unique visitors based on the granularity of the report.
 For example, if you use the Day dimension, you'll see daily unique visitors for each dimension item.
 However, for the report total, it is deduplicated unique visitors for the freeform table's date range.

 This metric counts the number of unique visitor ID's for a given dimension item.
 It uses multiple advanced mechanisms to identify unique visitors, since there are several ways to identify them.
 The following table lists the ways a visitor is identified, along with its priority.
 Some hits can have multiple visitor identification methods; in these cases the higher priority method is used.

 The visitorID variable is set.

 Visitor has an existing s_vi cookie.
 Set on implementations without or prior to implementing the Visitor ID service.

 Visitor has an existing s_fid cookie, or if aid and mid could not be set for any reason.